What is car depreciation?

 The manufacturer will suggest a price that the car should be sold at on the market to consumers.

-So, once you put the key in the ignition and drive away, the car has devalued from the retail price back down to the wholesale price.
+Once you put the key in the ignition and drive away, a new car has devalued from the retail price back down to the wholesale price.
 Therefore, your car immediately depreciates by between 5-10%.

 During the first year of ownership, this could drop further to around 15-25% lower than the original price tag.
 The more years that pass, the more the car will depreciate in value.